honhantri1995/personal/AutoShortenLink/README.txt

 - Slow down the script
     Captcha can record the amount of time that users spend to complete the form.
     Bots tend to fill out the form immediately while humans will take a bit of time.
+   -> Use time gap between requests.
+Use time.sleep() to delay consecutive requests.
+Usually a time delay of 2 seconds would be enough.

+- Simulate mouse movement like human: https://www.dreamincode.net/forums/topic/404519-python-pyautogui-human-like-mouse-movement/

 - Change user agent: https://developers.whatismybrowser.com/useragents/explore/hardware_type_specific/computer/8

+- Use selenium only and set a proper window screen size.
+Most modern web apps identify users based on window size.
+In your case it is not recommended going for other solutions such as requests which do not allow proper handling of window size.

+- Keep chaining and changing proxies with each interval of xxx requests (depends upon your work load).

+- Use a modern valid user agent (Mozilla 5.0 compatible).
+Usually a Chrome browser > 60.0 UA will work good.

+- Use a single user agent for a specific proxy.
+If your UA keeps changing for a specific IP, Recaptcha will grab you as automated.

+- Handle cookies properly.
+Make sure the cookies set by the server are sent with subsequent requests (for a single proxy).

 How to prevent Selenium detection?
 -----------------------------------